 “It’s a hoot!
 Many jokes: fantastical twists and turns.”— Tony Peake, author of North Facing.

-“Brilliantly written post-Brexit satire in the tradition of Swift, Voltaire and Vonnegut.”
+“Brilliantly written post-Brexit satire in the tradition of Swift, Voltaire and Vonnegut.”— S.Allman

 “It is – all at once – biting satire, science fiction fantasy, contemporary lampoon, surreal romp and stand-up comedy.
-It’ll have you cursing at the turn of history it so skilfully derides while chuckling into your post-Brexit porridge.” — Robert Nurden, journalist and author of Between Heaven and Earth.
+It’ll have you cursing at the turn of history it so skilfully derides while chuckling into your post-Brexit porridge.” — Robert Nurden, author of I Always Wanted to Be a Dad.

-The Dream of Boris was previously published as Deceived Kingdom, which in 2017 accurately foretold Prince Harry drinking kava in the South Pacific, “a most uncivil war”, and the elevation of Kate Hoey and Gisela Stuart to the Lords.
+The Dream of Boris: Deceived Kingdom was previously published as Deceived Kingdom, which in 2017 accurately foretold Prince Harry drinking kava in the South Pacific, “a most uncivil war”, and the elevation of Kate Hoey and Gisela Stuart to the Lords.
 Coincidentally, Deceived Kingdom used the same alias for Boris Johnson, “Marmaduke”, that he himself adopted for the rejected screenplay he wrote in 2015, Mission to Assyria.

 Click on the link to hear Swedish Radio on Brexit books and Deceived Kingdom, with an interview with the author.